 Interface to Server

-This document recommends the use of an API over HTTPS [RFC 7231] for the distribution of the list of trusted STICAs.
+This document recommends the use of an API over HTTPS [RFC 7231] for the distribution of the list of trusted STI-CAs.
 Clause 4.3.1 provides details on the format and contents of the STI-CA list in the form of a JSON Web Token (JWT) [RFC 7519].

 Procedures to Update Server

 Each STI-PA will maintain a separate server for information on their Trusted CA list, and ensure the list is up to date at all times.
-When the Authority instructs the STI-PA to share Trusted CA information with another STI-PA, the first STI-PA will give read-only credentials to the second STI-PA, allowing them to access the Trusted CA list.
+When the authority instructs the STI-PA to share Trusted CA information with another STI-PA, the first STI-PA will give read-only credentials to the second STI-PA, allowing them to access the Trusted CA list.
 The information on the server will identify the trusted STI-CAs.
 The second STI-PA will follow the same process to allow access to its Trusted CA list.

 Compatible Implementations

-This standard assumes the only changes required to allow for call verification between the countries are by the STI-PAs in each country.
+This technical report assumes the only changes required to allow for call verification between the countries are by the STI-PAs in each country.
 It assumes that each country has implemented compatible SHAKEN internetwork signaling and that any updates to the internetwork signaling would be coordinated between the countries involved.